 TIP: You can extend your stay easily in this program, which is super helpful if you fall in love with Lund and can’t imagine leaving.

-Yonsei University, Korea
+Yonsei University, South Korea

 The Yonsei University Office of International Affairs in Seoul, South Korea organizes weekend trips to Jeju Island, classes to learn to make kimchi, and opportunities to see Nanta (non-verbal comedy shows).
 You can also pair up with a Korean student planning to visit California through Yonsei’s buddy program.
-In addition to having a local student host you in Korea, you have the option to host a Korean student in California after your return.
+In addition to having a local student host you in South Korea, you have the option to host a Korean student in California after your return.

 Study Abroad Over a Summer